 Understanding what you do in your home and work is an important step to designing any space for the perfect place for you.
 The greatest thing about living The Tiny Life is that you get to design your space and your life from the ground up.
-Today we’re going to focus on our physical space, what do we need in a built environment that sets the stage for our best life.
+Today we’re going to focus on our physical space and what need in a built environment that sets the stage for our best life.

 The first step in understanding what your space needs to have in it, you need to understand how you actually use it already.
 We often have ideas of what we would do if… or if only I had ____ I do more of this one thing.
 It can be easy to fall into the trap of future planning so let’s focus on what you do right now.

-What this will do is create a comprehensive list of what you actually do in your home, not just what you think you do in your home.
+This will create a comprehensive list of what you actually do in your home, not just what you think you do in your home.
 You can even re-purpose this exercise for your work space.
-Take all the post-it notes and combined them into a list.
+Take all the post-it notes and combine them into a list.

 What can you outsource?

 With your list consider things that could happen outside the home.
 A gym membership is one example.
 Instead of having a home gym, would a gym work just as well or even better?
-Or have you not stepped foot in your home gym in several months, do you even need it at all?
-For me I realized while I was effective at working from home, it was lonely; I then started working at a coworking space.
+Or if you haven’t stepped foot in your home gym in several months, do you even need it at all?
+For me I realized while I was effective at working from home, it was lonely; so I started working at a coworking space.

-What things can your cut out all together?
+What things can you cut out all together?

-For me I realized that I really didn’t read a book twice, so keeping books was often a waste of space.
-It was then that I replaced my bookshelf with a kindle.
+I realized that I really didn’t read a book twice, so keeping books was often a waste of space.
+So, I replaced my bookshelf with a kindle.
 I did keep about 10 books that were more reference books, but the rest went.

 What things can pull double duty?

 Think about things that are on your list that can happen in a single area or what things are important enough to have a dedicated space.
 For me I knew I wanted a work space that was just for work, but my living room could serve as a place to read, to watch TV, to hang out with friends, and to setup a table for meals.